TrackerLounge/DojoJoe/README.md

 This sparing dummy allows me to practice route movements over and over again, with force, at any time of day or night, when a sparing partner is not available.
 It also allows me to experiment with variations in the movements, and chaining movements together, experimenting with transitions.
 I broke the dummys joints in many ways.
 This also helped me to safely understand the forces involved and applications better.

+Over the course of several years, I practiced with this sparing dummy (which I call Dojo Joe) for 30-60 minutes a day.
+My typical routine was to perform each technique in the book 30 times right handed and then left handed.
+I memorized the book for a time and became comfortable with the movements.
+The movements became instinctual.
+However, this type of training is without pressure testing.
+As such I considered myself a novice.

+In this page, I'll describe the dummy, it's construction and use.
+I hope someone will find it fun and useful.